 12 Tips for Planning Your Christmas Marketing

 You may be feeling far from festive but for many retailers Christmas marketing planning is already in full swing.
-And with good reason — the days between Black Friday and Christmas generate 50 to 100 percent more revenue than other shopping days.
+And with good reason — the UK spends 25% more over the Christmas period than any other time of the year, making it the key time to generate more revenue over any other shopping days.

 Planning ahead allows brands to maximize sales during this vital period.
 But what is the best way to plan for an epic Christmas marketing campaign?
 Read on to discover our top twelve tips for planning your Christmas marketing.